p-stachyra/p-stachyra.github.io/_posts/2024-02-25-ASR-Whisper-Translator.md

 We can see the visual representation of the audio we are processing - the plot displays the audio's amplitude in time.

 We can also inspect the mel-spectrogram with intensities expressed in the perceptual scale (decibeles), which can be done with Librosa library.
-Because we are analyzing human speech, this melodic (mel) scale suits the frequencies of interest just fine.
+Because we are analyzing human speech, the mel (melodic) scale suits the frequencies of interest just fine.

 ```python